Doing the ‘right’ thing

 A few days before receding socially for the last time, the dying person sometimes surprises loved ones with an unexpected burst of alert, attentive behaviour.
 This can last less than an hour or up to a full day.

-· Maintain a physical presence by touching the dying person and continuing to talk, if it feels appropriate, without demanding anything back.
+· Maintain a physical presence by touching your loved one and continuing to talk, if it feels appropriate, without demanding anything back

 Changes in urination